Edward Connery Lathem '51 Special Collections Fellowship

 Compensation, Benefits, and Tenure

+We are currently accepting applications for the 2021-2022 academic year.
 Please visit the following link to apply: HTTP://DARTGO.ORG/LIBRARY-FELLOWSHIPS.
-Note that this form links to all three Library Fellowships, so be sure to select the Lathem SPECIAL COLLECTIONS Fellowship for your application.
+Note that this form links to all three Library Fellowships, so be sure to select the Lathem SPECIAL COLLECTIONS Fellowship for your application unless you intend to apply to multiple fellowships.

-If you have any additional questions regarding this fellowship, please feel free to contact Morgan Swan, Special Collections Education and Outreach Librarian: firstname.lastname@example.org
+If you have any additional questions regarding this fellowship, please feel free to contact Morgan Swan, Special Collections Librarian for Teaching and Scholarly Engagement: email@example.com

 Past and Present Fellows